andrebellingan/YAABM/README.md

 ### Output format

 Output is currently written in CSV format, which makes it easy to import into whatever analysis software you would like.
-Unfortunatly the file sizes can get very large depending on the number of monte-carlo iterations.
+Depending on the geographic detail level and the number of iterations the file sizes can get very large.

 ### Model assumptions